-Whether this is a generalized finding deserves investigation on a broader scale.
+Whether this finding is generalized deserves investigation on a broader scale.
 Hitherto, most evidence about change in job quality has focused on wages.
-Since 1980 wages have become much more unequal, but more so in some countries than others.
-Within Europe, Sweden, Germany, the Netherlands and the UK are all countries with widening differentials, but there was much more stability in France and Finland (OECD, 2008).
-For non-wage job quality features, some evidence is available for certain individual countries.
-Examples are Finland (Lehto and Sutela, 2005), the US (Schmidt, 2001; Kalleberg, 2011) and Britain (Gallie et al. 2004), Kim and Park (2006) and France (Givord and Maurin, 2004).
+Since 1980, wages have become much more unequal, but more so in some countries than others.
+Within Europe, Sweden, Germany, the Netherlands, and the UK are countries with widening differentials, but much more stability is observed in France and Finland (OECD 2008).
+For nonwage job quality features, some evidence is available for certain individual countries.
+Examples are Finland (Lehto and Sutela 2005), the United States (Schmitt 2001; Kalleberg 2011), Britain (Gallie, Felstead, and Green 2004; Kim and Park 2006), and France (Givord and Maurin 2004).
 While a number of these broad trends are brought together in Green (2006), the comparatively rare cross-national studies of change in job quality have relied primarily on the International Social Survey Programme (ISSP) surveys, which include periodic work orientation modules, and the European Working Conditions Surveys (EWCS).
-Using the former, Olsen et al. (2010) find evidence of convergence in job security and work intensity between four countries (Norway, West Germany, the US and Britain); while across a very wide range of countries, Green (2009) found that job insecurity approximately tracked the unemployment rate.
-Both these studies found that job quality was highest in the Nordic countries, but no higher in the other CMEs than in liberal market economies (Britain and Ireland), similar to Gallie (2003) who also finds with different data that jobs in Nordic countries afford relatively high levels of personal discretion.
+Using the former, Olsen et al. (2010) find evidence of convergence in job security and work intensity between four countries (Norway, West Germany, the United States, and Britain); while across a very wide range of countries, Green (2009) found that job insecurity approximately tracked the unemployment rate.
+Both of these studies found that job quality was highest in the Nordic countries, but no higher in the other CMEs than in liberal market economies (Britain and Ireland), similar to Gallie (2003) who also finds with different data that jobs in Nordic countries afford relatively high levels of personal discretion.

-The first three EWCS were drawn on by the OECD's analysis of "more and better jobs" (OECD, 2003) to show that work intensity was increasing across many European countries, while the trend in Good Physical Environment was mixed.
-These trends were confirmed by the 4th EWCS in 2005, while a pattern of stable or slowly declining autonomy, and of convergence among the older member states was revealed (Eurofoundation, 2006; European Foundation, 2009).
-In none of these studies could the observed changes be termed radical, and in many cases rather little change is observed, similar to Handel's observation on the US data.
-None carry their analyses forward to the period following the onset of the great recession.7
+The first three EWCS were drawn on by the OECD's analysis of "more and better jobs" (OECD 2003) to show that Work Intensity was increasing across many European countries, while the trend in Good Physical Environment was mixed.
+These trends were confirmed by the Fourth EWCS in 2005, while a pattern of stable or slowly declining autonomy and of convergence among the older member states was revealed (Eurofound 2006; European Foundation 2009).
+In none of these studies could the observed changes be termed radical, and in many cases rather little change is observed, similar to Handel's observation on the U.S. data.
+None carry their analyses forward to the period following the onset of the Great Recession.7

-Regarding trends in the dispersion of job quality, Kalleberg (2011) reports rising inequality in worker autonomy and workplace participation, but stability in the dispersion of intrinsic rewards over a quarter century interval in the US.
+Regarding trends in the dispersion of job quality, Kalleberg (2011) reports rising inequality in worker autonomy and workplace participation, but stability in the dispersion of intrinsic rewards over a quarter-century interval in the United States.
 No other study appears to have investigated how job quality dispersion has changed in other countries.
-Nor is it known whether traditional gaps in job quality between socio-economic groups are persisting, diminishing or even expanding, in the face of the heterogeneous trends outlined in the previous section.
+Nor is it known whether traditional gaps in job quality between socioeconomic groups are persisting, diminishing, or even expanding in the face of the heterogeneous trends outlined in the previous section.
 We ask, therefore, the following questions about trends in job quality in recent years: